mattriley/agile-avatars/README.md

 An aggregation of _element builder functions_.

-An __element builder function__ returns an object deriving [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) using closures to react to user interaction, and may self-mutate.
+An __element builder function__ returns an object deriving [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) set up to react to user interaction, and may self-mutate.

 Elements are 'fundamental' components.
 Unlike components, they cannot react to state changes or interact with services.
 For this reason, elements tend to be lower level, generic, and reusable.